-Looking for some ghoulish family fun this Halloween?
-Halloween in the City brings you a packed weekend of terrifyingly good events across Manchester city centre.
+Looking for some fearsome family fun this Halloween?
+Halloween In The City is back to haunt the entire Manchester population over the Halloween weekend, with a petrifying programme of Halloween-themed events taking place across Manchester city centre.

 Dates and Times